 Moving is hard.
 Regardless of whether you are upsizing or down sizing, it’s stressful, a ton of work, and sure to occupy your every hour of many days before and after the big change of scenery.
 Think about hiring a move coordinator.
 It might be the best investment you’ve ever made.

-Now, before you get overwhelmed and think to yourself, “But, on moving today, I have to be home!” think these two words – move coordinator (http://www NULL.wisegeek NULL.com/what-does-a-move-coordinator-do NULL.htm).
+Now, before you get overwhelmed and think to yourself, “But, on moving today, I have to be home!” think these two words – move coordinator.
 Take a deep breath and realize there is an alternative to standing around all day worrying that your newly painted walls may get scratched – Wondering where you packed the pillows and how will you locate them before bedtime? – Will you find Fido’s kibble before dinnertime? – Will this ever end!?!

 Why not let someone else coordinate, manage and oversee everything…even before the big day?
 That’s right, there are actually people in this world that specialize in doing just that – and I’m one of them.
 It just kind of floats my boat.
 And, to be honest, I prefer my clients are nowhere to be found on moving day except the spa, the mall, or even an overnight party with their gal pals.
 You see, once I understand everything you want, my job is easy.

 A move coordinator’s services begin way before the move.
 Those services include purging and removing unwanted items, staging your home for quick sale, providing moving company estimates, and much, much more.